-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th December 2008 to 24th January 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered nonproject related.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th January to 24th February 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered non-project related.
 The exceedances are mainly due to the natural variation. - 5.1.3 No coral monitoring was conducted during the reporting month.
-The tentative upcoming monitoring schedule will be carried out in February 2008.
-For the soil nutrient, it will be carried out in June 2009. - 5.1.4 The finalized landscape works plan was submitted by the Contractor in October 2008.
-There are about 70% of planted trees were death.
-The tree replanting work was carried out by the Contractor in December 2008, bi-monthly Landscape and visual site audit was conducted in January 2009.
-Among the 841 trees to be planted in accordance with the planting plan provided by the Contractor, 642 individuals were previously found dead.
-During the present audit, however, there were still 582 dead trees observed. - 5.1.5 No environmental complaint / summon was received during the reporting month.
+The tentative upcoming monitoring schedule will be carried out in March 2008.
+For the soil nutrient, it will be carried out in June 2009. - 5.1.4 Over 76% of compensatory trees are recorded death during the previous bi-monthly audit.
+The next monitoring is scheduled in March 2009. - 5.1.5 No environmental complaint / summon was received during the reporting month.